Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Introduction

-In this paper, however, we consider a slightly different scenario where the supermassive star formation is triggered by a merger of two gas rich galaxies \citep[for a review, see][]{Mayer2019RPPh...82a6901M}.
+In this paper, however, we consider a different scenario where the supermassive star formation is triggered by a merger of two gas rich galaxies \citep[for a review, see][]{Mayer2019RPPh...82a6901M}.
 The phenomenon of nuclear gaseous disks forming via multi-scale inflows was first investigated in the context of the M-sigma relation as a means of providing a source of dynamical friction for a SMBH binary in order to assist with its eventual merger \citep[][]{Kazantzidis2005ApJ...623L..67K,Mayer2007Sci...316.1874M}.
 Since then, it has been shown that not only can this disk influence the behavior of existing SMBHs, but it can also collapse under its own gravity to form a new black hole \citep[][]{Mayer2010Natur.466.1082M}.
-Recently, \citet{Zwick2022arXiv220902358Z} calculated observables from DCBHs resulting from galaxy mergers.
-The crucial element of this scenario as it pertains to the current study is that the scenario is agnostic to the metallicity of the interstellar medium (ISM).
-This means that supermassive stars will form out of metal enriched gas \citep[][]{Mayer2015ApJ...810...51M}.
+Confirmation of this scenario may be possible with LISA if the central object maintains sufficient asphericity inherited from the nuclear disk \citep{Zwick2022arXiv220902358Z}.
+The crucial ingredient as it pertains to the current study is that this scenario is agnostic to the metallicity of the interstellar medium (ISM), meaning supermassive stars will form out of metal enriched gas \citep[][]{Mayer2015ApJ...810...51M}.